 What is the best way to brush?

-Although it may seem counter intuitive it is important not to brush your teeth too aggressively or use a toothbrush that is too hard as this can lead to enamel abrasion.
+Although it may seem counter intuitive, it is important not to brush your teeth too aggressively or use a toothbrush that is too hard as this can lead to enamel abrasion.
 Brush for two minutes twice a day, using a fluoride toothpaste and soft toothbrush.

 Do I need an electric toothbrush?

-No, it is more important to ensure that you are using a proper brushing technique.
-Position your brush at a 45-degree angle to your gums.
-Move it back and forth across one quadrant in gentle tooth wide strokes.
 Brush the outside, inside and chewing surfaces of each tooth, focusing on one quadrant at a time.
-If this seems too much, then it may be worth investing in an a good electric toothbrush.
+If this seems too much, then it may be worth investing in a good electric toothbrush.
 The important thing is to ensure that you are brushing regularly using a proper technique to remove plaque and bacteria build up.

 Whichever toothbrush you have it is important to replace the toothbrush or the head, every three months or sooner if the bristles become worn to ensure that you are brushing effectively.